Kardinalkay/project-one-ux-tooling/README.md

 ### Objective 1: Scroll progress indicator

-**Goal:** A visual progress indicator will be created to give user estimate on his progress on an the article.
+**Goal:** A visual progress indicator will be created to give user estimate on his progress on the article.

 Bonus: